Geneva-on-the-Lake is the perfect location for a romantic getaway! Take a wine tour, explore the covered bridges, and watch lakeside sunsets.

 The Lodge is fantastic, our room was comfortable, the Signature Immersion Tour was a blast, Horizons restaurant serves delicious food (the outdoor patio views are great!), and the walking/bike path is a great feature.
 And don’t even get me started on the sunsets!

-The Lodge has taken many precautions to keep their guests safe plus, with the huge lawn and state park next door it’s not hard to social distance.
+The Lodge has taken many precautions to keep their guests safe, and with the huge lawn and Geneva State Park next door, it’s not hard to social distance.

 If you’re looking for a great getaway this summer or fall, I highly recommend this property.